pedersen-fisheries-lab/pedersen-lab-wiki/content/en/docs/onboarding/introduction.md

 ### Notes

-This shows how to write an "alert"
+This shows how to write an "alert".

 {{< alert icon="👉" text="The Tutorial is intended for novice to intermediate users." />}}